liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

 {% include figure-image.html path="/assets/img/survey-2024/top10-bar.jpg"
   title="Top 10 Favourites Popularity Ranking (Global)" %}

 > Before we start, I realized that once again some people misunderstood my intention for setting the “top 10 favourites” question.
-Many people who have less than 10 “all favourites” thought they still need to choose exactly 10 characters for “top 10” question, but actually I wanted people to choose “at most 10 characters among their all favourites”: if you have chose less than 10 characters in first question, you should just same set of characters for the second question.
+Many people who have less than 10 “all favourites” thought they still need to choose exactly 10 characters for “top 10” question, but actually I wanted people to choose “at most 10 characters among their all favourites”: if you have chosen less than 10 characters in first question, you should just choose the same set of characters for the second question.
 >
 > Therefore, I fixed those cases by filtering out “top 10” characters that are not present in their “all favourites” response.